So you think you are on top of everything when buying “What to Expect When You’re Expecting” along with the pregnancy test.

 Sleep and Schedules

 If you have any plans of sleeping in the first year, you should read Dr. Weissbluth’s, “Healthy Sleep Habits, Happy Twins: A Step-by-Step Program for Sleep-Training Your Multiples.”
-He explains all about sleep (?you ain’t never gonna get it…whatcha talkin…never never gonna get it?), he reviews the sleep studies, and how to approach both naps and nighttime sleep with twins.
+He explains all about sleep, reviews the sleep studies, and how to best approach both naps and nighttime sleep with twins.

 Every book/person you talk to will tell you how important a schedule is with twins (it definitely is!) and this book helps you get there.
 Note that Weissbluth recommends forms of CIO (cry it out), which you may not be into, but the book still has lots of valuable information for twin sleep habits — even if you don’t want to use his method.

-To round out your sleep knowledge, and for a nice break from reading, the DVD The Happiest Baby on the Block: The New Way to Calm Crying and Help Your Baby Sleep Longer, teaches the 5 S’s to help create the perfect environment for sleep.
+To round out your sleep knowledge, and for a nice break from reading, the DVD The Happiest Baby on the Block: The New Way to Calm Crying and Help Your Baby Sleep Longer (which you can also stream on Amazon Prime), teaches the 5 S’s to help create the perfect environment for sleep.
 This is not twin-specific content, but good general baby knowledge.
 The best part is that it’s a 30 minute video you can watch on your exciting Friday night!
 Not mandatory, but… just another tool in your arsenal.
 You’ll quickly learn that parenting twins is about exactly that: an arsenal of tools.

 If you want even more details about schedules for your twinnies, I recommend “On Becoming Baby Wise” (not twin-specific).
 It is very similar to Weissbluth’s method and expands on the sleep with feeding/activity schedule as well.
 Again, twins on a schedule = sanity.